kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 7. Close the **Licenses** tab.

-8. Open **Windows Powershell ISE**, and run the following commands to assign the usage location to all the users:
+8. In **Type here to search**, type and select **Windows Powershell ISE**, and run the following commands to assign the usage location to all the users:

 	```powershell
     Connect-AzureAD